 The Virginia Smoke Free Association is a trade association and advocacy group focused on tobacco harm reduction (THR) through the use of vapor products.
 The organization launched in July 2015 as a 501(c) 6 organization.
-We vetted lobbying firms and decided that Steve Baril with KVCF Solutions was the lobbying firm that best fit our needs.
-We started off building relationships and awareness with our Virginia legislators by educating them on what our industry is and what it is not.
+We have a dedicated lobbyist, Dylan Bishop with Eckert Seamans who knows and understands our industry.
+We continue to build relationships and awareness with our Virginia legislators by educating them about our industry.

 We Defeated Two Bills and Had One Bill Withdrawn

 In our first legislative session in 2016, we defeated two bills and had one bill withdrawn.
 One of these bills was an indoor air act bill and another was a tax bill that would have been detrimental to the vapor industry in Virginia.
 In addition to the legislative session, lobbyist Steve Baril, personally met with dozens of other General Assembly members to introduce and educate them on the vapor industry and its potential benefits of reducing the harmful effects of traditional tobacco products while also proving them educational collateral.